MattiaPandolfoVR/MetaPhage/README.md

 ## With Conda

-1. First of all, either copy your paired datasets in the `datasets/base` folder or specify the path where they are stored with the `--readPaths` option (see below).
+1. First of all, either copy your paired datasets in the `datasets/base` folder or specify the path where they are stored with the `--readPath` option (see below).

 2. Open your terminal and activate the environment previously created:
 ```
-conda activate nf
+conda activate metaphage
 ```

 3. Using `cd` command, set your working directory to the previously downloaded MetaPhage folder: